gkralik/php7-sapnwrfc/README.md

 If you find this project useful consider giving me a cup of coffee using the "Donate" button above.

+## Supported versions

+The extension is tested with PHP 7.3 and 7.4 and SAP NW RFC SDK version 7.50.

+*Note 1:* PHP 8 support is planned, but not yet done.

+*Note 2:* SAP NW RFC SDK version 7.20 is supported up to release 1.3.

 ## Usage

 You can find detailed instructions on how to build and use this extension at https://gkralik.github.io/php7-sapnwrfc.